 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-The brain stem is the part of the brain that controls vital body functions such as respiration, heart rate and blood pressure.
+A tectal glioma is a low-grade, slow-growing brain tumor in the tectum, the roof of the brain stem.
+The brain stem controls vital body functions such as breathing, heart rate and blood pressure.

-How Dana-Farber/Boston Children's Cancer and Blood Disorders Center approaches tectal gliomas
+How Dana-Farber/Boston Children's approaches tectal gliomas